kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 By **outputFilename(String)** method, you can specify the name of the output file.
 It is optional; will default to `"testobject_usage_report.md"`.

 The sample [`Test Listeners/AssociatorDriver`](Test%20Listeners/AssociatorDriver.groovy) generates 2 files.
-You can change the code it to output only 1 file, or more.
-You can change the location and the name of output file as you like.
+You can change the code to emit as many files as you want.

 ### (3) custom reports?